Waugoshance Light: Reason for lighthouse

 Boats from Chicago heading North (and ultimately) East need to navigate the narrow tip of northern Lake Michigan, and there are many dangers.
-The area around Waugoshance Point is not only shallow, it's a large (in area) projection from the bottom of the lake.
+The area around Waugoshance Point is not only shallow, it is a large (in area) projection from the bottom of the lake.
 Boats large enough to safely travel in times of storm cannot approach the light closer than a few hundred yards.

 Adding to the complication of navigation in this area is the White Shoal, located just north of Waugoshance.
 This area is currently protected by White Shoal Light—built in 1910, nearby, powerful and larger—and Grays Reef Light which rendered this lighthouse obsolete.

 During the last half of the nineteenth century, this light marked the turning point for ships traveling through the Straits of Mackinac and along Lake Michigan's eastern shore between the mainland and the Beavers.
-With a water less than 12 ft deep, it was "one of the most dangerous parts of the Straits."
+With a depth of less than 12 ft deep, it was one of the most dangerous parts of the Straits.
 Thereafter, a "Gray's Reef passage" became more typical because modern freighters require considerably more depth, so Waugoshance is bypassed about 2 mi to the west.